Deputy Director, Oxford Uehiro Centre; Director of Medical Ethics

 Dominic Wilkinson is Professor of Medical Ethics at the University of Oxford, and Director of Medical Ethics and Deputy Director at the Oxford Uehiro Centre for Practical Ethics.
 He is a consultant in newborn intensive care at the John Radcliffe Hospital, Oxford.
 He is a senior research fellow at Jesus College Oxford

-Dominic has published more than 120 academic articles relating to ethical issues in intensive care for adults, children and newborn infants.
-He is the author of 'Death or Disability?
+Dominic has published more than 200 academic articles relating to ethical issues in intensive care for adults, children and newborn infants.
+His co-authored books include ‘Medical Ethics and Law, third edition’ (Elsevier 2019); ‘Ethics, Conflict and Medical treatment for children, from disagreement to dissensus’ (Elsevier, 2018) (BMA President’s Award in 2018 British Medical Association Book Awards).
+He is also the author of 'Death or Disability?
 The 'Carmentis Machine' and decision-making for critically ill children' (Oxford University Press 2013) ("the best book of the decade in bioethics... this is a book that must be read by everybody who is seriously interested in the bioethical issues that arise in neonatal intensive care or, more generally, in decision making for children with chronic, debilitating or life-threatening conditions."
 (John Lantos, Notre Dame Philosophical Reviews).
-He is co-author (with Julian Savulescu) of Ethics, Conflict and Medical treatment for children, from disagreement to dissensus (Elsevier, 2018).
 He was Editor and Associate Editor of the Journal of Medical Ethics from 2011-2018.